Factors that may increase the risk of developing bipolar disorder or act as a trigger for the first episode include:

 - Drug or alcohol abuse

-- Major life changes, such as the death of a loved one
+- Major life changes, such as the death of a loved one or other traumatic experiences

 Conditions that commonly occur with bipolar disorder